The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Symmetric pentadiagonal matrices

 Therefore we can compute the following components of $v_4$ to be:

 Now, all six of the components that have been calculated so far are completely independent of the initial conditions (except for the requirement that all previous components were well-defined).
-Therefore the vector $v_5$ will be independent of the initial conditions.
+Therefore the vector $v_5$ is independent of the initial conditions.
 We then find that